-Sidewalks will be installed on both sides of all proposed streets in the development and will link South Pond Village with the existing Woodcreek neighborhood.
+Sidewalks will be installed on both sides of all proposed streets in the development (other than as noted previously) and will link South Pond Village with the existing Woodcreek neighborhood through the Algebe Way connection.
 The developer has proposed several walking paths through the site that will connect to the natural area to the north.